isabella232/kendo-react-animation/docs/push/index.md

 #### Set a CSS class

-To set a CSS class to the Push children components use the `componentChildClassName` property.
+To set a CSS class to the Push children components, use the `componentChildClassName` property.
 Use it to style the animated content.

 ```html
   <style>